 that Member States have the right to assign rules to the parties to whom they allocate telephone numbering resources; for example through National Numbering Plan Authorities;

-that Communication Providers must act in accordance with all applicable national regulatory and legal frameworks of the Member State in which the number is being used;
+that Operating Agencies must act in accordance with all applicable national regulatory and legal frameworks of the Member State in which the number is being used;

 requests the Director of Telecommunication Development Bureau

-to publish, identify, promote and use the reports produced thus far as a template of future activity in order to allow a consistent identification of the issues and to combat E.164 Telephone Number Misappropriation;
+to utilise the reports of numbering misappropriation submitted to develop a consistent identification of the E.164 Telephone Numbering Misappropriation issues in order to assess a Member States capability to counter E.164 Telephone Number Misappropriation;

 to continue to work with regions, sub-regions and countries, in particular developing countries and least developed countries:

-to develop legal and regulatory frameworks that are sufficient to ensure best practice in E.164 telephone numbering management in order to counter Telephone Number Misappropriation;
+to develop national legal and regulatory frameworks that are sufficient to ensure best practice in E.164 telephone numbering management in order to counter Telephone Number Misappropriation;

 to ensure that national numbering plans are available, either directly from the Member State or via the ITU Operational Bulletin, to contribute to countering Telephone Number Misappropriation;

-to be responsive to Member State requests, particularly those from developing countries and SIDS, towards developing, supporting and acting on best practice on Telephone Number Misappropriation, resulting in templates, proposals, Recommendations and Resolutions to counter and combat E.164 Telephone Number Misappropriation;
+to be responsive to Member State requests, particularly those from developing countries and SIDS, towards developing, supporting and acting on developing best practice to counter Telephone Number Misappropriation, resulting in templates, proposals, Recommendations and Resolutions that will assist in countering E.164 Telephone Number Misappropriation;

-to work cooperatively with the TSB Director and ITU-T to continue to develop measures based on proven best practice to combat E.164 Telephone Number Misappropriation;
+to work cooperatively with the TSB Director and ITU-T to continue to develop measures based on proven best practice to counter E.164 Telephone Number Misappropriation

-to encourage Administrations and National Regulators to directly collaborate and share information on activities related to Telephone Number Misappropriation,

 invites Member States

-to collaborate to identify, counter and combat activities associated with E.164 telephone number misappropriation;

-to encourage implementation of ITU-T Recommendations in order to mitigate the adverse impacts of Telephone Number Misappropriation, including blocking of calls to certain countries;

 to support the development and deployment of E.164 telephone numbering management best practice within their jurisdiction;

-to work collaboratively with other Member States and with service providers to keep them informed of the rules, guidelines and allocation methods for E.164 telephone numbers within their country.
+to work collaboratively with other Member States and with operating gencies to keep them informed of the rules, guidelines and allocation methods for E.164 telephone numbers within their country.

+invites Member States and sector members

+to contribute to the development of Best Practice to counter E.164 Telephone Number Misappropriation.